ProbINet#

 Tutorials#

-The tutorials are available in the docs/source/tutorials directory.
+The tutorials are available in the tutorials directory.
 Each tutorial is a Jupyter notebook that can be run in a Jupyter environment.

 Authors#

-The authors of the original implementations integrated to this packages are:
+The authors of the original implementations integrated to this package are:

 See the references in the documentation for more details.